geom3trik/tuix-book/src/quick_start/reactivity_and_binding.md

 The `Model` trait is similar to the `Widget` trait but is used for non-visual data.
 It also contains an `on_event` method to respond to events, and allows us to `build` the data into the tree.

-Modify the implmentation of `Model` on `CounterState` so that it updates the value in response to a `CounterEvent` within the `on_event` method, just like we did for our custom counter widget before:
+Modify the implementation of `Model` on `CounterState` so that it updates the value in response to a `CounterEvent` within the `on_event` method, just like we did for our custom counter widget before:

 ```rs
 impl Model for CounterState {